chengl11/WebRTC_Cybersecurity_Project/sprint4.md

   - In the process of posting message:

-    - When inject.js post a message to the channel, we call our function to pop up a window.
+    - Insert our function of opening a window where inject.js posts messages.
+When inject.js posts a message to the channel, our function was called.
-    - Problem: for web page that runs WebRTC, it posts message every second.
+    - Problem: for web page that runs WebRTC, it posts a message every second.

   - In the process of displaying content:

+    Insert our function of opening a window to webrtc-internals.js.
 When webrtc-internals.js adds some particular contents to the background page, we pop up a window.